go-aah/docs/app-config.md

 # request.
 It helps in traceability.
 If a request already has `X-Request-Id`
 # HTTP header, then aah does not generate one.
 #
-# GUID is generated using MangoDB ObjectId algorithm.
+# GUID is generated using MongoDB ObjectId algorithm.
 #
 # Doc: https://docs.aahframework.org/app-config.html#section-request-id
 # -----------------------------------------------------------------------------